ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 Running `cargo test` gives us the output we expect: a panic at the `todo!()`.

+## `ptrace`

+For the proof of concept we're going use a tool called [`ptrace`](https://man7.org/linux/man-pages/man2/ptrace.2.html). `ptrace` is a piece of Linux which is used by debuggers to allow them to monitor (and change) the execution of another process.
+A very high-level overview of how it works (or at least how we'll be using it) is this:

+* In the child, we tell `ptrace` that we are expecting somebody to watch ("trace") us.
+The child will pause after doing this.
+* In the parent, we give `ptrace` some configuration to tell it how we want it to work.
+* In the parent, we tell `ptrace` to continue the execution of the child until the next time the child tries to make a syscall.
+* When the child makes a syscall, the OS will pause it and wake our parent up to see what the parent wants to do about it.
+* In the parent, we can look at information about what state the child is in and what syscall it's trying to make, and then either tell `ptrace` to continue until the next syscall again, or kill the child.

+By continuing this loop the child will keep executing, but every time it tries to do something the OS will pause and check with our parent process first.
+Eventually the child might call exit, and we can see that in the parent process as well and stop the loop.

 ## Running the child process

-Before we even start worrying about syscalls, let's make sure we can execute a child process under `ptrace`.
+Before we even start worrying about allowing or blocking syscalls, let's make sure we can execute a child process under `ptrace`.
 We'll start by forking[^forking]:

 ```rust
 pub fn execute(path: &CStr, args: &[&CStr], env: &[&CStr], config: &Config) -> ChildExit {